richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 Thanks to the [Hartman-Grobman theorem](https://en.wikipedia.org/wiki/Hartman%E2%80%93Grobman_theorem), a nonlinear system can be approximated by a linear system $\frac{dm}{dt} = f(m, n), \frac{dn}{dt} = g(m, n)$ within a neighbourhood of a fixed point without changing the stability type.

 The [Poincaré–Bendixson theorem](https://en.wikipedia.org/wiki/Poincar%C3%A9%E2%80%93Bendixson_theorem) shows that only the outlined stability types and limit cycles are possible in 2D models; they are too simple to be chaotic.
-To characterise a 2D nonlinearsystems, make a linear approximation, and then just calculate the trace and determinant which implies the stability type.
+To characterise a 2D nonlinear system, make a linear approximation, and then just calculate the trace and determinant which implies the stability type.

 So, if $(m', n')$ is a fixed point, the linear approximation can be derived by considering points $(u, v) = (m-m', n-n')$ and performing a Taylor expansion about $(m', n')$, we get a linear system, obtaining the [Jacobian matrix](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant) at the fixed point.